ubc/docker-canvas/README.md

     docker-compose build

-### Enable Virtual Hosts
+### Communicating between projects

- It may be hard to link to the Canvas container in some situations using only localhost.
+ It may be hard to link to the Canvas container in some situations using only `localhost`.
 This can be mitigated using the IP address of your host machine to access the canvas instance or by using virtual hosts if that is not feasible.
-One way of setting up virtual hosts in docker is by using [Dory](https://github.com/FreedomBen/dory).

-    gem install dory
-    dory up

-Now you can access the canvas via `canvas.docker`.
-Adding a `docker-compose.override.yml` file to other projects can also improve communication between docker contains.
-See [docker-compose.example.override.yml](docker-compose.example.override.yml) for an example of how this can be done.
-Docker compose will automatically use `docker-compose.override.yml` is present when starting your containers.
+ Better instructions on getting this working will be add in the future (sorry!).